brucemcpherson/BmContentServer/dependencies.md

 # Google Apps Script Project: BmContentServer
-This repo (BmContentServer) was automatically updated on 8/29/2024, 11:26:54 AM by GasGit
+This repo (BmContentServer) was automatically updated on 8/29/2024, 3:58:45 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")